 Change the third paragraph of 8.4.2.36 as follows:

 The Aggregation subfield is set to 1 if the schedule is an aggregate schedule for all TSIDs associated with the non-AP STA to which the frame is directed.
 It is set to 0 otherwise.
-The TSID subfield is as defined in 8.2.4.5.2 and indicates the TSID for which this schedule applies, except when a Schedule element is sent within a GCR Response element, when the TSID field is reserved.
+The TSID subfield is as defined in 8.2.4.5.2 and indicates the TSID for which this schedule applies.
+The TSID subfield is reserved when the Schedule element is included within a GCR Response subelement(#2110)(#2238).
 The Direction subfield is as defined in 8.4.2.32 and defines the direction of the TSPEC associated with the schedule.
-For a Schedule element sent within a GCR Response element, the Direction subfield is set to Downlink.
+For a Schedule element sent within a GCR Response subelement(#2110), the Direction subfield is set to Downlink.
 The TSID and Direction subfields are valid only when the Aggregation subfield is set to 0.
 If the Aggregation subfield is set to 1, the TSID and Direction subfields are reserved.

 Change the fifth paragraph of 8.4.2.36 as follows:

 The Service Interval field is 4 octets and indicates the time, expressed in microseconds, between two successive SPs and represents the measured time from the start of one SP to the start of the next SP.
-If the Schedule element is included within a GCR Response element that has the GCR delivery method set to GCR-SP, a value of 0 in the Service Interval field indicates the delivery method is Active GCR-SP.
+If the Schedule element is included within a GCR Response subelement(#2110) that has the GCR delivery method set to GCR-SP, a value of 0 in the Service Interval field indicates the delivery method is Active GCR-SP.

 Change the seventh paragraph of 8.4.2.36 as follows: